 In his small cage of darkness Lawford shuddered and raised a furtive head.
 He stood up and peered eagerly and strangely from side to side.
 He stayed quite still, listening as raptly as some wandering night-beast to the indiscriminate stir and echoings of the darkness.
 He cocked his head above his shoulder and listened again, then turned upon the soundless grass towards the hill.
 He felt not the faintest astonishment or strangeness in his solitude here; only a little chilled, and physically uneasy; and yet in this vast darkness a faint spiritual exaltation seemed to hover.

 He hastened up the narrow path, walking with knees a little bent, like an old labourer who has lived a life of stooping, and came out into the dry and dusty lane.
-One moment his instinct hesitated as to which turn to take-only a moment; he was soon walking swiftly, almost trotting, downhill with this vivid exultation in the huge dark night in his heart, and Sheila merely a little, angry, Titianesque cloud on a scarcely perceptible horizon.
+One moment his instinct hesitated as to which turn to take-only a moment; he was soon walking swiftly, almost trotting, downhill with this vivid exaltation in the huge dark night in his heart, and Sheila merely a little angry Titianesque cloud on a scarcely perceptible horizon.
 He had no notion of the time; the golden hands of his watch were indiscernible in the gloom.
-And presently, as he passed by, he pressed his face close to the cold glass of a little shop-window, and saw the time there by an old Swiss cuckoo-clock.
+But presently, as he passed by, he pressed his face close to the cold glass of a little shop-window, and pierced that out by an old Swiss cuckoo-clock.
 He would if he hurried just be home before dinner.

-He broke into a low, steady trot, gaining speed as he ran on, vaguely elated to find how well his breath was serving him.
+He broke into a slow, steady trot, gaining speed as he ran on, vaguely elated to find how well his breath was serving him.
 An odd smile darkened his face at remembrance of the thoughts he had been thinking.
-There could be little amiss with the heart of a man who could shamble along like this, taking even a pleasure, an increasing pleasure, in this long, wolf-like stride.
+There could be little amiss with the heart of a man who could shamble along like this, taking even pleasure, an increasing pleasure in this long, wolf-like stride.
 He turned round occasionally to look into the face of some fellow-wayfarer whom he had overtaken, for he felt not only this unusual animation, this peculiar zest, but that, like a boy on some secret errand, he had slightly disguised his very presence, was going masked, as it were.
 Even his clothes seemed to have connived at this queer illusion.
 No tailor had for these ten years allowed him so much latitude.
 He cautiously at last opened his garden gate and with soundless agility mounted the six stone steps, his latch-key ready in his gloveless hand, and softly let himself into the house.

 Sheila was out, it seemed, for the maid had forgotten to light the lamp.
-Without pausing to take off his great-coat, he hung up his hat, ran nimbly upstairs, and knocked with a light knuckle on his bedroom door.
+Without pausing to take off his greatcoat, he hung up his hat, ran nimbly upstairs, and knocked with a light knuckle on his bedroom door.
 It was closed, but no answer came.
-He opened it, shut it, locked it, and sat down on the bedside for a moment, in the darkness, breathless and elated.
-There was little the matter with his heart now.
-It beat hard, but vigorously and equably, so that he could scarcely hear any other sound, as he sat erect and still, like some night animal, wary of danger, attentively alert.
+He opened it, shut it, locked it, and sat down on the bedside for a moment, in the darkness, so that he could scarcely hear any other sound, as he sat erect and still, like some night animal, wary of danger, attentively alert.
 Then he rose from the bed, threw off his coat, which was clammy with dew, and lit a candle on the dressing-table.